 Architect (Escola Superior de Belas Artes do Porto, 1975), MA Philosophy (Faculdade de Letras da Universidade do Porto, 2009).
 Metadisciplinary PhD dissertation in Architecture and Philosophy – [Arquitectura∩Filosofia]: Contribuição para a investigação da Complexidade do Projecto.
 Modelos Operacionais no Domínio Arquitectura Património Museu (FLUP, 2015).
 Researcher at the Institute of Philosophy at the University of Porto.
-Founding member of MLAG and current coordinator of research Project Autofocus [af]p.
+Founding member of MLAG and current coordinator of research Project Autofocus.
 Professional activity as both architect and teacher after 1975 shaped research interests: Architecture and Philosophy, animal and vernacular architecture; analysis of agency in design processes and systems, the ontoepistemological framework and metaphysics of agents in the real world.

 Pierre-Jean published a book on the relations between language and perception in Edmund Husserl’s phenomenology (Husserl on Categories.
 Language, Thought, Perception, Paris, Vrin, 2015), and several articles in French and English on topics related to intentionality, self-knowledge, epistemology, phenomenology and psychology.
 He wrote on Kant, Brentano, Husserl, Heidegger, Sartre, Derrida, and is interested in showing how phenomenological analyses can address some of the challenges brought up by analytic philosophy of mind (mainly in the works of Sellars, Castaneda, Shoemaker, McDowell, Moran…).
-He has been working as a researcher in France, Australia, the USA and Portugal.
+He has worked as a researcher in France, Australia, the USA and Portugal.